-Basically, this error happens due to a file that doesn’t exist in the server.
+Basically, the 404 error indicates that a file doesn’t exist in the server.
 There are other causes like .htaccess configurations or wrong redirects that may apply.
 In this article, we will explore and explain the most common cause, which is a non-existent file.

 For example, we will show a case of a user trying to access http://www.mysamplewebsite.com/filename.htm .
-In this request, the web server tries to find filename.htm in the local disk.
+In this request, the webserver tries to find filename.htm in the local disk.
 By default, you must store the files inside the public_html folder using FTP.
-As the file filename.htm doesn’t exist, the server shows the 404 error code to the user.
+As the file filename.htm doesn’t exist, the server shows the text of the 404 error code to the user.

 Firstly, to fix the 404 error code you have to upload the file to the server.
 Make sure you place the file inside the public_html folder.
 In the following image, we will show the filename.htm uploaded by FTP to the server.
 Now, the problem is gone and the URL of our example can be accessed without this error message.

-You can see in this other article the complete definition about HTTP/1.1 Status Codes
+You can see in this other article the complete definition of HTTP/1.1 Status Codes